multiversx/mx-docs/docs/sovereign/setup.md

     - **"T"** for Testnet;
 - **ESDT_SAFE_WASM, FEE_MARKET_WASM, MULTISIG_VERIFIER_WASM** - represent the paths to the location where the contracts have been downloaded at Step 2.

-Before going forward, please make sure you have funds in the wallet on the chain you choosed in the configuration file.
+Before going forward, please make sure you have funds in the wallet on the chain you chose in the configuration file.
 :::

 2. Source the script: